j-davies-astro/eagle-guide/index.md

 ### Prerequisites

-- I'll assume that you've read the original EAGLE papers:
+- I'll assume that you've read the original EAGLE papers: [Schaye et al. (2015)](https://academic.oup.com/mnras/article/446/1/521/1316115) and [Crain et al. (2015)](https://academic.oup.com/mnras/article/450/2/1937/984366).
+They introduce the simulation nomenclature and both explain and justify the physics in the EAGLE model.

 - We will be working in the Ubuntu (Linux) operating system, which runs on all ARI _starpc_ machines.
 If you're working remotely or using a personal computer, you can access the ARI systems via the machines _external1_ and _external2_.
 This can be done two different ways: